Skip to navigation Skip to content

 Record details on a DOC.
 Include:

-• advice given to customer about ineligibility
+• advice given to the customer about ineligibility

 • any other details provided by the applicant

-If applicant says the student’s face-to-face study will gradually increase, tell the applicant Services Australia will assess AIC after confirmation of the new study details.
+If the applicant says the student's face-to-face study will gradually increase, tell the applicant Services Australia will assess AIC after confirmation of the new study details.

 Procedure ends here.